 A call-to-action can be a slight nudge for commenting on your social media posts or the final call to sign up for a free trial.
 You can even use social media CTA to distribute your gated content like downloading an ebook, templates, checklist, or more.

-A killer social media call - to - action can help you achieve all these goals.
-You need it to prompt your readers and viewers to take an action on your site, enhancing your conversion rate overall.
+A killer social media CTA can help you achieve all of these goals and maximize return.
+You need it to prompt your readers and viewers to take action on your site and social media, thereby enhancing your conversion rate overall.

 But, creating a killer call-to-action that converts is an uphill task.
-Outlined in this blog are the steps to create a high click CTA, and the examples of companies who are implementing it right.
-Let's explore.
+Outlined in this blog are the steps to create a CTA with a higher click rate and brand examples who are implementing it the right way.

-I’m sure you have seen buttons like, Read more, Take me there, Sign Up, Do it or other such versions on the sites, prompting you to take an action.
-This is what we call as CTA, a button that simply means to ‘call’ you ‘take’ an ‘action’.
+I’m sure you have seen buttons like, Read more, Take me there, Sign Up, Do it, or other such versions on various sites, prompting you to take action.
+These are called CTAs, a button that simply means to ‘call’ you ‘to’ take an ‘action’.

-CTA’s motivate your reader to interact with your content: to click a button, sign up, like, share or comment.
+CTAs motivate your readers to interact with your content by taking actions such as clicking a button, signing up, liking, sharing, or commenting.
 As you can see in this example from SocialPilot’s Facebook page, click through to read a blog post.

 Types of CTA

-Although all CTAs might not lead to purchase, they should all be focused on generating engagement with your site, and your product.
+Although all CTAs might not lead to purchase, they should all be focused on generating engagement on websites and social media for your offerings.